Do I need a permit from the Planning Department?

 Make Tenant Improvements?
 Yes, tenant improvements (TIs) require permits from the Building Division.
 In addition, if exterior changes to the building are proposed, a DR permit through Planning may be required.
 For buildings that previously went through the DR process, any exterior change will require a DR Modification through Planning.
 For buildings that did not go through DR, a Planning permit is required if (1) more than 25% of any façade is altered, (2) the property abuts a residentially-zoned property, or (3) the modification is visible from residentially-zoned property.
 Please contact the Planning and Building Services Department for more information on a particular site.

 Remove a Tree?
 Yes.
-All trees greater than six inches in diameter (measured at 4.5 feet above the ground) require a permit for removal.
+All trees six inches in diameter or greater (measured at 4.5 feet above the ground) require a permit for removal.
 For each tree removed under a Type II tree removal permit, a mitigation tree will be required to be planted on the property.
 Please see the Tree Removal Guide for more information on the tree removal process.

 Remove or Change Landscaping, or Remove a Tree Less than 6 Inches in Diameter?
 Possibly.
 Non-residential properties must provide a minimum 15-20% of the site as landscaping.
 Additionally, if a property went through the DR process, the placement (street trees, for example) and composition of the landscaping was likely approved in that review process.
 Please contact the Planning and Building Services Department for more information on a particular site.

 Add or Replace an HVAC Unit?
 Yes, a Building permit is required for adding or replacing an HVAC or similar unit on the site.
 If the unit is located on the roof, please provide Planning with photos showing the view of the roof and unit from the street level or parking lot.
 If the unit is visible from the street or parking lot, appropriate screening will be required even if it is a replacement unit.
 Screening may also be required for units that are attached to the exterior walls.
 Please see the Commercial Mechanical Permit handout for more information.